 If you need daily medication, contact your pharmacy by phone and explain your situation - many of them are offering delivery service at the moment, and you should not visit a pharmacy while you are isolating.

 It could be helpful to make a list of all of the aid organisations in your community that you could contact if you need to access information, health care services, support, and resources.

-“Plenty of phone calls, Skype, Gransnet, uplifting radio music rather than the news, ordering in favourite foods and treats, reading good books, afternoon naps etc. - think of it as a little luxury break, but at home!”
+“Plenty of phone calls, Skype, Gransnet, uplifting radio music rather than the news, ordering in favourite foods and treats, reading good books, afternoon naps etc.”

 NHS UK’s advice is to: